lethek/DynamicEnv/README.md

 env.Test = 454;
 ```

-An unsupported index type (currently anthing other than `String`) throws an `IndexOutOfRangeException`:
+An unsupported index type (currently anything other than `String`) throws an `IndexOutOfRangeException`:

 ```C#
 env[12] = "this won't work!";